 - Nick Fury has literally no personal life; his entire thing is being a special agent and Director of SHIELD.

-- While he used to have one, Captain America is never shown these days without being on duty as Captain America, and when he did have a secret identity, it was mostly because the writers at the time thought superheroes HAD to have one.
+- While he used to have a secret identity, Captain America is never shown these days without being on duty as Captain America.

 - Blade is similar, with the difference being that he hunts vampires instead.

 - Norman Osborn was once one, before becoming the Green Goblin.
 He sorta returned to this during Dark Reign, but that was a much darker take on this.

 - In the Disney Ducks Comic Universe, Scrooge McDuck, Gyro Gearloose, and Grandma Duck all qualify.
 Scrooge and Gyro are pretty much incapable of not thinking of ways to make money and inventing stuff, respectively.
 In Grandma's case, it explains why she keeps around the incredibly lazy Gus Goose as a farmhand: because if she employed someone that was actually helpful there'd be less to do for her.

 - In the Carl Barks ten-pager "Fun?
 What's That?"
 Gyro and Scrooge try to take a vacation together and learn how to have "fun", but fail miserably because it turns out the only things they enjoy doing are inventing things and counting money, respectively.